Gako358/surface/README.md

 ## Change config locations for symlink later

 1. Open up pygit.py
-    *  On line 74 and 93, change the path to the location of the user.cfg file
+    *  On line 72 change the path to the location of the user.cfg file
-    *  On line 105 change the path to the location of the repos.cfg file
+    *  On line 88 change the path to the location of the repos.cfg file

 2. Open up confup.py
     *  Under DIRECTORIES, from line 40 - 64, need to change to "Your" files location